UofABioinformaticsHub/GumCreek2012/scripts/05_GeneticDrift.md

 ```

-In order to express these values for *&sigma;* in terms of correlations, 1,000,000 random values were simulated for a starting frequency (*f~0~*) anywhere between 0.5 and 0.95.
-1,000,000 _neighbouring population starting values_ were randomly sampled around this using the values of *&sigma;* = _0.5_ and _0.8_, with the random sampling taking place on the logit scale.

 ![The effect of adding variability to derive initial frequencies in neighbouring populations.
 Half of the simulated initial values will be contained by the box for each starting frequency, with the remaining half being outside of these bounds.](05_GeneticDrift_files/figure-html/plotAddVars-1.png)